yduh/Detroit-BlightViolation-Ticket/README.md

 # Detroit-BlightViolation-Ticket
-Predict whether a given ticket will be paid on time?
+Predict whether a given ticket will be paid on time using City Detroit public data.

-The dataset is supplied in the [kaggle competition](https://www.kaggle.com/c/detroit-blight-ticket-compliance), based on the [data challenge](http://midas.umich.edu/mdst/) from the Michigan Data Science Team (MDST) partnered with the City of Detroit.

 This project showcases the application of ML algorithms, ensemble test, and techniques of resampling imblanced dataset.
 You can find more details about the study in my blog post [here]().

+## Dataset

+The dataset is supplied in the [kaggle competition](https://www.kaggle.com/c/detroit-blight-ticket-compliance), based on the [data challenge](http://midas.umich.edu/mdst/) from the Michigan Data Science Team (MDST) partnered with the City of Detroit.

 ## Installation